-Disclosure: The Motley Fool owns shares in Unilever, and has recommended shares of Burberry, Diageo and Reckitt Benckiser.
-This report was last updated on 26th January 2018.
+Disclosure: The Motley Fool owns shares in Unilever, and has recommended shares of Burberry, Diageo, Experian and InterContinental Hotels Group.
+This report was last updated on 22nd March 2019.

 - The value of shares and the income from them can fall as well as rise.